 He said, “You like chili peppers?”
 I affirmed I liked them but not too much because then food is too spicy.
 “NoNoNo, like Chili Peppers…Give It Away, Give It Away, Give It Away Now!!
 Can’t Stop!”
 Another classic misunderstanding of communication.
 He liked American music, and a good band as well.
 We laughed and sang some verses together.
 He left with a wave and a flourish as his three nieces crammed onto his motorbike creeping into the ceaseless wave of motorbikes.

 The citadel rests safely inside the moated walls of this old city.
 What must have been an impressively beautiful sight once, is, as most ancient things become, worn down by tourist’s feet, decades of wars and overgrown by misplaced trash.
 You can see the inherent beauty and try to imagine the courtyard swimming with the color of royal festivities.
 Entrance is about 5 US$.
 It is a great place for pictures and slow walking.
-There are some photographic displays of the old Confucian scholars taking the dreaded test for placement, modern Vietnamese women dressed in traditional clothing and the endlessly entertaining landscape of Vietnam.
+Continue reading “Hue ~ A Fragrant City with a Slow Pace”

 On a mix of outdoor and covered patio is a comfy little place inside the walls of the imperial city of Hue.
 I stopped in after a long day of cycling visiting the tombs of former Vietnamese kings.
 I ordered a mango juice, crispy noodles with pork and vegetables, sesame beef and the Hue “speciality”–loc.
 It’s impossible to ruin mango juice (unless you add sugar).
 The crispy noodles were like slightly saucy, lightly boiled ramen noodles among bok choy, onion, garlic and pork.
 I liked this one.
 The beef was tasty but dry.
 Loc turned out to be thin, gelatinous rice cake wrapped around mini prawns.
 They were individually wrapped in a large inedible leaf and when dipped into the chili water, they absorbed a nice spiciness.
 The food was normally priced.
 I spent 170,000 dong (about 8 US$).
 The waitress was friendly.
 The old men playing cards nearby sang along to songs from such artists as Lionel Richie, Whitney Houston and Kool and the Gang; you can probably guess which songs were playing (except Kool and the Gang, it was “Cherish”).